1. THE CONTENT AUDIT

 - Encourage further actions – Your story can function as an invitation to customers to take action and build their relationship with you.

 Combining all these above, we can see that a story, to a brand, is a powerful self-expression tool, a manifesto to the public and more importantly, a relationship builder with your clients.
-Once the content and style of the story is confirmed, you are already halfway to a content marketing success.
+Once the content and style of the story are confirmed, you are already halfway to a content marketing success.

 2. DEFINING THE AUDIENCE FOR YOUR CONTENT MARKETING PLAN